 Since there aren’t any official fixes for DM in the email clients, we do not recommend doing specific adjustments in the code as it may only work for a short period of time.
 It may also only work for Apple Mail and Outlook mobile app (iOS and Android).

-Instead, we strongly recommend you work with your design and use logos and icons that will work for both dark and light mode.
-That way it will work in all email clients, and there won’t be any problems if there are any updates or changes regarding how the email clients read dark mode code.
+Instead, we strongly recommend working with your design and use logos and icons that work for both dark and light mode.
+This way it'll look nice in all email clients, and there won’t be any problems if there are any updates or changes regarding how the email clients read dark mode code.

 How Voyado can help to adjust to DM when setting up the design theme: